NetApp/harvest/README.md

 cp /path/to/old/harvest/harvest.yml /path/to/new/harvest.yml
 ```

+After upgrade, you should re-import all dashboards (either grafana import cli or grafana UI) to get any new enhancements in dashboards.

 ## Redhat

 > Installation and upgrade of the Harvest package may require root or administrator privileges